yanghuangsheng/sdebug/README.rst

 Sdebug
 =======

-Sdebug is a fork of the Offical `Xdebug
+This project is archieved, please check `Yasd <https://github.com/swoole/yasd>`

-<https://github.com/xdebug/xdebug>`_ to compilant with Swoole.
+Sdebug is a fork of the Offical `Xdebug` to compilant with Swoole.

 Notice
 ------------